 2. Will designers tell me when they’re using stock?

-As we mentioned, our designers aren’t allowed to use stock images in logo design contests; when they use them in any other design contest categories they’re required to inform the contest holders.
-(Our support team actively identifies and reprimands designers who fail to do this – we take it very seriously!)
-The notification you should receive will also include a link to the image so that you can easily navigate to its source and purchase the appropriate license, as seen here:
+As we mentioned, our designers aren’t allowed to use stock images in logo design contests.
+When they use them in any other design contest categories they’re required to inform the contest holders.
+Our support team actively identifies and reprimands designers who fail to do this—we take it very seriously!

 3. The licensing process